jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 I set my alarm for 8 AM, turn off my light, and try to sleep.

 But I lie awake for hours, watching shadows on my ceiling, trying to solve an equation that has no solution.

+The photograph sits on my desk, face-down.
+I can't look at it.

+Because every time I do, I see what I'm about to lose—either Ethan, or my dreams, or maybe both.

+And I have no idea which loss I can survive.

 ---